railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 .. tip:: Price Indexation

-	The module ``product_index`` lets you generate indexes connected to the change of purchase or sale price for individual products.
+	The module :mod:`product_index` lets you generate indexes connected to the change of purchase or sale price for individual products.

 	In human resources, this module can be used to change your prices or costs in step with a national